 <? echo $title ?>

 Dr. Getz is a member of numerous professional organizations and honor societies, including Phi Beta Kappa; Phi Zeta, the veterinary honor society; the American Veterinary Medical Association and the North Carolina Academy of Small Animal Medicine.

-Dr. Getz and her husband D.J. enjoy traveling and outdoor activities.
-They have two sons: Ryan and Michael.
+Dr. Getz and her husband Brian enjoy traveling, outdoor activities, and hiking with their dog Duke.
+She has two sons: Ryan and Michael.
 Her hobbies include photography and reading science fiction novels.

-She has three pets: Tyson, a shepherd mix, and two cats, Stormy Bear and Grizzly Bear.
+<? echo $title ?>